Natives: Race and Class in the Ruins of Empire: Synopsis

 Akala, real name Kingslee Daley, writes about his childhood in Camden, London.
 Born to a Jamaican father, he grew up living with his Scottish mother.
 His grandparents were members of the Windrush generation.
 He struggled in school, feeling like he did not fit in.
 His stepdad was a stage manager, so he regularly attended the theatre as a young child.
 Akala gained awareness of racial issues from attending a Pan-African Saturday school.
 At age seven he was placed in special needs classes for children who did not speak English, despite showing academic ability and reading The Lord of the Rings at the time.
 He said that his teacher found him "too bright for a working class brown boy".
 He was talented at mathematics and attained high grades in his end-of-school exams.
 He was a keen footballer and a member of the West Ham youth club.
 As a young man, he was involved in street gangs and carried a knife for self-defence.
-He saw stabbings and acts of extreme violence, including watching his friend being attacked by a meat cleaver.
+He saw stabbings and acts of extreme violence, including watching his friend being attacked with a meat cleaver.
 He was regularly stopped and searched by police from the age of 12.

 The book also focuses on historical racism such as Japanese imperialism, the colonial British Hong Kong, the Arab slave trade and Atlantic slave trade and conceptions of blackness in 1400s Spain.
 He comments on the changing concept of whiteness and its scientific, legal and social role, particularly in relation to imperialism.
 In contemporary Britain, he describes attitudes towards black sportspeople.
 Akala argues that Britain is not a meritocracy and comments on the intersection of race and class, contesting prejudices against the white working class.
 He attributes poor educational records of black children in schools to a culture of racism.

 Also discussed are sexual objectification and the far-right, including the white genocide conspiracy theory.
 Akala argues that freedom of speech does not entitle anybody to a public platform.
 The book ends with a pessimistic view of the future.